 Strive to make the most out of your day (or ‘wake time'), without compromising either the quality of your work or the project delivery deadline.

-Some days you'll work 7 hours, other days you'll work 10, and at times you'll even work 14 hours or more (see below).
+Some days you'll work 7 hours, other days you'll work 10, and at times you might even need to throw in the all-nighter.

 Working from home has plenty of advantages:

-- No annoying traffic jams during rush hour (which saves both your valuable time and frustration).
+- No annoying traffic jams during rush hour.

 - You’re always able to grab a snack from the fridge.